 When a metal surface is exposed to water, microorganisms in the water attach themselves to the inside or external surface of the pipe and gather to form a biofilm.
-Biofilms can change the electrochemical conditions at
+Biofilms can change the electrochemical conditions at the metal-solution interface, inducing corrosion in many ways.

-Pipeline operators use biocides and other chemical treatments to kill and prevent the growth of corrosioncausing microorganisms.
+Biofilm can stimulate corrosion through the production of acid, the direct oxidation of iron in pipes, or the production of hydrogen sulfide which can break down protective coatings.
+Biofilms change the pH and create a physical barrier between anodic and cathodic sites.
+Corrosive biofilms shorten the lifetime and lowers the reliability of the pipe or metal surface.
+Furthermore, as these biofilms grow, cells break loose, move through the pipeline, and re-establish downstream.
+Pipeline operators use biocides and other chemical treatments to kill and prevent the growth of corrosion-causing microorganisms.
 Without accurate information about the microorganisms that are growing on the metal surface, biocide treatments can often be ineffective because the treatments are not targeted.
 Once MIC has established itself in a system, it can be nearly impossible to eliminate, creating a serious and chronic operations problem in a short time.
 Oil and gas facilities can experience a wide range of MIC-related problems depending on the local environment, operational, chemical and biological factors.

-Getting Started with GTI's Genetic MIC Testing Service

-Gas Technology Institute (GTI) is a pioneer in applying molecular technologies to MIC detection, and the first one to use qPCRbased techniques.
-GTITesting Laboratories is one of only a few laboratories in the world that offers accredited DNA testing for corrosion-causing microbe populations, and is the first U.S. lab to receive American Association for Laboratory Accreditation (A2LA) accreditation for microbial corrosion testing services.
-GTI offers a comprehensive corrosion testing service that directly detects and quantifies (without prior growth) corrosion-causing microorganisms typically found in pipes, production wells, and other equipment used by the natural gas, petroleum, chemical, water, produced water and wastewater industries.
+Getting Started with GTI Energy's Genetic MIC Testing Service microbe populations, and is the first U.S. lab to receive American Association for Laboratory Accreditation (A2LA) accreditation for microbial corrosion testing services.
+GTI Energy offers a comprehensive corrosion testing service that directly detects and quantifies (without prior growth) corrosion-causing microorganisms typically found in pipes, production wells, and other equipment used by the natural gas, petroleum, chemical, water, produced water and wastewater industries.